EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

 The economic profit margin exhibited a consistent decline over the five-year period.
-While economic profit fluctuated in absolute terms, the trend in economic profit margin indicates a worsening of profitability from an economic value perspective.
+While economic profit fluctuated in absolute terms, the margin consistently decreased, indicating a worsening trend in value creation relative to revenue.

 - Economic Profit Margin

 - The economic profit margin began at -26.89% in 2017.
-This represents a substantial economic loss relative to adjusted revenue.
-A notable improvement was observed in 2018, with the margin increasing to -6.20%, suggesting a reduction in the magnitude of the economic loss.
+This represents a substantial initial loss in economic profit relative to adjusted revenue.
+The margin improved to -6.20% in 2018, suggesting a reduction in the magnitude of the economic loss, though still negative.
 However, this improvement was short-lived.
-The margin deteriorated again in 2019 to -7.98%, and then experienced a more pronounced decline in 2020, reaching -19.83%.
-This downward trend continued into 2021, with the economic profit margin reaching -24.36%, the lowest value observed during the analyzed period.